 Nail techs with psoriasis reveal what life is like with the skin condition

-“I suffer from seasonal psoriasis on my fingers and hands (mostly during autumn and winter) and psoriatic arthritis,” shares Fie Pedersen, award-winning nail artist & nail influencer based in Denmark.
+“I suffer from seasonal psoriasis on my fingers and hands (mostly during autumn and winter) and psoriatic arthritis,” shares award-winning nail artist & nail influencer, Fie.
 “This is hereditary and many of my family members have different types of psoriasis.
 I suffer most from psoriatic arthritis in my hands, which causes the joints in my wrists and thumbs to swell.

 “This is painful and means simple tasks like holding a nail brush become impossible.”